firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt3.md

 Note that we put the UTF-8 character set at the _top_ of the `<head>` because we want those characters available throughout our application, including in the `<title>` of the page.

 <aside markdown="1">
-When copy-pasting code into HTML documents, you can auto-format the indentation so that the elements are properly nested using <kbd>Cmd</kbd>(Mac) or <kbd>Cntrl</kbd>(PC) + <kbd>shift</kbd> + <kbd>P</kbd> to open the command menu on Gitpod's VS Code editor.
-With the `>` prompt open, you can search "Format" and find the command.
+When copy-pasting code into HTML documents, you can auto-format the indentation so that the elements are properly nested using <kbd>Cmd</kbd>(Mac) or <kbd>Cntrl</kbd>(PC) + <kbd>shift</kbd> + <kbd>P</kbd> to open the command pallet on Gitpod's VS Code editor.
+With the `>` command pallet prompt open, you can search "Format" and find the command.
 (You can search for any command in this prompt.)
 You will also see a direct keyboard shortcut to that formatting command that might be useful to you.
 Become a keyboard ninja!
 </aside>

 Now refresh a page in your app (**/**, the root should be set to the movies `index` page) and see the change.
 If the fonts look a little better, you know you you connected the assets correctly.